Canop/lapin/README.md

 ## Discuss or contribute

-If you or your kids like the game, please come to [Miaou](https://miaou.dystroy.org/3) and tell me.
+If you or your kids like the game, if you made levels or want some, please come to [Miaou](https://miaou.dystroy.org/3) and tell me.

 If you want to discuss the code or improve it, you're welcome too!